Managing Exam Stress - Symptoms, Influences, Helps to Relieve Child as a Parent

-Exam Stress Symptoms - Let You Know that Your Child is Under Stress
+Exam Stress Symptoms - How to Know that Your Child is Under Stress?

 The response to a stressful situation or time may be different by different people.
-In fact the response may differ between a male and a female too.
-Over the years research in this field have proven that when females experience exam stress they show internal symptoms and responses like Nausea, indigestion, feeling of butterflies in the stomach leading up to sadness and depression.
-On the other hand males externalize their responses in the form of anger or feelings or irritability.
+In fact, the response may differ between a male and a female too.
+Over the years research in this field has proven that when females experience exam stress they show internal symptoms and responses like Nausea, indigestion, feeling of butterflies in the stomach leading up to sadness and depression.
+On the other hand, males externalize their responses in the form of anger or feelings or irritability.

 The two ways to deal with a stressful situation during exam time is, “Fight or Flight”.
-In both cases excessive amount of adrenalin is released in the body and that in turn leads to the following:
+In both cases, an excessive amount of adrenalin is released in the body and that, in turn, leads to the following:

-5. Palpitations (can hear/ feel the heart beat loudly)
+- Palpitations (can hear/ feel the heartbeat loudly)